icolsi47/icolsi47.github.io/index.md

 - Conference Dates: 13th–15th November 2025
 - Post-conference Excursion: 16th November 2025

 Note: This call for papers is subject to updates.
-Please refer to the official conference website for the latest information.*
+Please refer to the official conference website for the latest information.

+## Contact
+Email: <icolsi47@jadavpuruniversity.in>